 - Containers with liquids (e.g. scrub soaps, iodine, alcohol, etc.) should be inspected closely for leaks and discarded if any are found.
 Place these in plastic bags before packing.

-**If you are unsure what an item is or whether it should be packed, just leave it on the shelf and we will make a determination later.
+**If you are unsure what an item is or whether it should be packed, just leave it and we will make a determination later.

 PACKING:

-- Cardboard boxes available in the collections area are packed with items from the sorting bins.
+- Once a request is received, the requested items (if available) should be packed in one of the cardboard boxes available in the collections area.
 Whenever possible, put similar items together in the same box, rather than an assortment of unlike items.
 Liquid containers should be placed in a plastic bag before being packed.

-- Write with a marker on the outside of the box the general contents, e.g. “antiseptics”, “exam gloves”, “bandages and dressings”, etc.
+- Write with a marker on the side of the box the general contents, e.g. “antiseptics”, “exam gloves”, “bandages and dressings”, etc. and the name of the recipient organization and/or country.